-Rightfully nicknamed “The Pearl of the Adriatic”, Dubrovnik’s enchanting Old City was once one of the wealthiest ports in the Mediterranean and is protected by a series of defensive stone walls, bastions, and fortresses which date back to the Middle Ages.
-The fortifications, which run almost 2 kilometres around the city, protected the city’s inhabitants from numerous sieges and raids by the Saracens, Venetians, and other enemies and are now a popular tourist attraction.
+Nicknamed “The Pearl of the Adriatic”, Dubrovnik’s enchanting Old City was once one of the wealthiest ports in the Mediterranean.
+The city is protected by a series of defensive stone walls, bastions, and fortresses which date back to the Middle Ages.
+The fortifications, which run almost 2 kilometres around the city, protected inhabitants from numerous sieges and raids by the Saracens, Venetians, and other enemies.
+These days, they are a popular tourist attraction.

 Wadi Rum, Jordan

-The rock formations and almost Martian landscape of Wadi Rum have made multiple film appearances over the years: Lawrence of Arabia, Red Planet, The Martian, and Rogue One, where it served as the desert moon of Jedha… before its unfortunate “mining disaster”.
+The rock formations and almost Martian landscape of Wadi Rum have made multiple film appearances over the years: Lawrence of Arabia, Red Planet, The Martian, and Rogue One, where it served as the desert moon of Jedha before that unfortunate “mining disaster”.

 Wadi Rum – or “Valley of the Moon” – is situated in southern Jordan and is now home to the mostly nomadic Zalabia Bedouin.
-Its petroglyphs and temple ruins bear testament to the countless nomads, merchants, and travellers who once inhabited this region or past through its otherworldly landscape.
+Its petroglyphs and temple ruins bear testament to the countless nomads, merchants, and travellers who once inhabited this region or traversed its otherworldly landscape.

 The valley has a lot to offer the intrepid archaeologist: Nabataean temples, ancient inscriptions, scorching sand dunes, towering rock formations (perfect for climbers), and some of the most stunning sunset views on the planet.

-Tomb Raider fans may recall seeing this karst landscape in the film Lara Croft: Tomb Raider: The Cradle of Life when Croft and Sheridan sneak into China via jet pod but, as with Revenge of the Sith, no scenes were actually filmed there.
+Tomb Raider fans may recall seeing this karst landscape in the film Lara Croft: Tomb Raider: The Cradle of Life when Croft and Sheridan sneak into China via jet pod.
+However, no scenes were actually filmed there.
 The lake we see in the film was in fact Llyn Gwynant in Wales, with shots of the Guilin landscape digitally added to the background to make it look Chinese.

-And while the towering limestone mountains may have looked impressive in both films, the reality is even more remarkable as any visitor to the region can attest.
-A cruise down the winding Li River is a humbling and breath-taking experience while the numerous limestones caves in the area, such as the musically named Reed Flute Cave, offer a glimpse of an otherworldly underground domain that’s just begging to be explored.
+And while the towering limestone mountains looked impressive in both films, the reality is even more remarkable as any visitor to the region can attest.
+A cruise down the winding Li River is a humbling and breath-taking experience.
+There are numerous limestones caves in the area, such as the musically named Reed Flute Cave, which offer a glimpse of an otherworldly underground domain that’s just begging to be explored.

 The more adventurous traveller can take a trip to nearby Yangshuo and climb up Moon Hill, a natural arch that offers mind-blowing panoramic views of the surrounding karst countryside.